The Heart of Biblical Cosmology

 Similarly, concerning his own life and ministry, he said, “He who speaks from himself seeks his own glory; but he who seeks the glory of the One who sent him is true, and no unrighteousness is in him” (John 7:18, 17:1).

-These few citations supply but a tiny glimpse into a pervasive NT motif: In all their work before men and angels in the great theatre of the cosmos, each Person of the Holy Trinity seeks the pleasure, glory, and honor of the others (Mt.
+These few citations supply but a tiny glimpse into a pervasive NT motif: In all their work before men and angels in the great theater of the cosmos, each Person of the Holy Trinity seeks the pleasure, glory, and honor of the others (Matt.
 12:32, John 5:19-23, 8:29, 14:31, 16:13-15, Phil.
 2:1-11).
 Through the active, mutual, other-oriented love of each member of “the Holy Family,” God is ever seeking the glory of God!

 Christ, the Firstborn Over All